Linophryne algibarbata: Etymology

-Linophryne algibarbata is a member of the genus Linophryne, an name which prefixes linos, which means "net", an allusion Collett did not explain when he proposed the genus, with phryne, meaning "toad".
+Linophryne algibarbata is a member of the genus Linophryne, a name which prefixes linos, which means "net", an allusion Collett did not explain when he proposed the genus, with phryne, meaning "toad".
 The prefix may be a reference to the sac like mouth hanging off the trunk, which in the holotype contained a lanternfish, like a fisherman's keep net.
 The second part phryne is commonly used in the names of anglerfish genera.
 Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs," respectively, possibly because of their resemblance to frogs and toads.
 The specific name, algibarbata, is a combination of algi or algae, meaning "seaweed", and barbata, meaning "bearded", an allusion Waterman did not explain but which is almost certainly a reference to the multi-branched hyoid barbel, resembling seaweed, possessed by the metamorphosed females of this species.